 Yvonne Dean joined BAYS in January 2016 as the Director of Finance.
 She received her Bachelor’s degree in Accounting from American University in Washington, D.C.
 Yvonne has over 20 years of accounting and finance experience.
 She has worked in small to large size corporations, as well as, banking, government and non-profit sectors in the Washington D.C. area, New Jersey, and Florida.
 Yvonne is an avid NASCAR fan and enjoys going to the races, whenever possible.

 Adam Cohen joined BAYS in September 2014 as the Director of Clinical Services.
 Adam has worked as Florida Department of Juvenile Justice Juvenile Probation Officer, an inpatient therapist in a State Inpatient Psychiatric Program (SIPP), an outpatient therapist, and a clinical assessor.
 Adam has a Bachelor’s degree in Criminal Justice and a Master’s degree in Social Work from the University of Central Florida.
 He is also a Licensed Clinical Social Worker and a Qualified Supervisor of licensed clinical interns.
-Adam and his wife are proud parents of four wonderful children.
+Adam and his wife are proud parents of five wonderful children.

 Jennifer Haynes joined the BAYS team in June 2015 as a JDAP Consulting Clinician and was promoted to Regional Director of Diversion Services for the North/Central Region in July 2016.
 Prior to joining BAYS she spent 15 years with the Florida Department of Juvenile Justice.
 Her roles included Juvenile Probation Officer, Assistant Chief Probation Officer, and Chief Probation Officer.
 During that time she worked on several major initiatives around juvenile justice reform while overseeing juvenile probation operations.
 Jennifer has a Bachelor’s degree in English from the University of Florida and a Master’s degree in Criminal Justice from the University of Central Florida.